Ameriprise Financial Inc. (AMP)'s Financial Results Comparing With Eagle Point Credit Company Inc. (NYSE:ECCA) | New Business Observer

 Insider & Institutional Ownership

-The shares of both Ameriprise Financial Inc. and Eagle Point Credit Company Inc. are owned by institutional investors at 86.9% and 3.74% respectively.
-Insiders held 0.4% of Ameriprise Financial Inc. shares.
+Ameriprise Financial Inc. and Eagle Point Credit Company Inc. has shares owned by institutional investors as follows: 86.9% and 3.74%.
+Ameriprise Financial Inc.’s share owned by insiders are 0.4%.

 Performance